elbin-cenisev/book-search-engine-2/README.md

 Web app that allows users to search for books using Google Search API.
 Registered users can save the books onto their profile.

 ## Technologies Used
-HTML, CSS, JavaScript, Bootstrap CSS Framework, React, GraphQL, Mongoose, ApolloServer
+HTML, CSS, JavaScript, Bootstrap CSS Framework, GraphQL, Mongoose, ApolloServer

 ## Deployed Link
 https://serene-tundra-63385.herokuapp.com/